 - 1. Contact the police department in the jurisdiction in which the offender resides and/or in which the college is located - 2.
-Contact Public Safety at (718) 270-6069 - Contact the Division's sex offender registry web site www.criminaljustice.ny.gov/nsor/index.htm and then click on "Search the SexOffender Registry" or by dialing 800-262-3257
+Contact Public Safety at (718) 270-6069 - Contact the Division of sex offender registry website www.criminaljustice.ny.gov/nsor/index.htm and then click on "Search the Sex Offender Registry" or by dialing 800-262-3257